Čelebići camp: Background

 Between 20 April and early May 1992 Bosnian government forces seized control over most of the strategic assets of the Municipality and some armaments.
 However, Serb forces controlled the main access points to the municipality, effectively cutting it off from Sarajevo and Mostar.
 In April, the local authorities in Konjic had already organised their forces pursuant to existing defence regulations.
 Muslim and Croat forces began to arrive in the city of Konjic from surrounding villages, while Serb inhabitants moved to Serb-controlled villages.

 On 4 May 1992, the first shells landed in Konjic, thought to be fired by the JNA and other Serb forces from the slopes of Borašnica and Kisera, nearby mountains.
 This shelling, inflicted substantial damage and resulted in the loss of many lives and continued until the signing of the Dayton accords.

 The de-blocking of the routes to Sarajevo and Mostar became a clear priority for Konjic authorities.
 This required that the Serbian forces holding the nearby villages of Bradina and Donje Selo, as well as those at Borci and other strategic points, be disarmed.

 Authorities attempted to negotiate with the principal representative of the Serbian people, the SDS but these apparent negotiations failed.
-Thereafter, the Konjic defence forces which included the local Croatian Army (HVO) and the Ministry of the Interior (MUP) in addition to the TO, launched a military campaign.
+Thereafter, the Konjic defence forces which included the local Croatian Army (HVO) and the Ministry of the Interior (MUP) in addition to the TO, launched a military campaign: the Bradina operation.
 At the time, the TO and the HVO had a common interest in uniting against the Serbs and thus co-operated.